-The following information will help guide new international students preparing to study online at Otago.
+The following information will help guide new international students preparing to study online or by distance at Otago.

 Starting at university might seem a little daunting, but we’re here to support you every step of the way.

 Follow the steps below to complete your enrolment, and make sure you check the key dates for important deadlines.

 Are you an online or distance student?